meglammata26/Project2/devlog.md

 Goals/Plan:
 Need to implement a way to validate coordinates.
 Simulate list of actions.
 Begin implementation of DFS for when the value is unbound

+05/12 4:27 pm

+Thoughts:
+Had to correct some syntax issues in my code.
+Code is running properly for validating coordinations and simulation of actions.
+Goals/Plan:
+Next I need to finish the predicate logic and start the implementation of DFS for when the value is unbound